Break-Even Calculator

 |---|---|

-Breaking even is not the goal — profitability is.
-But knowing your break-even point tells you exactly how far you are from profitability and what levers you can pull to get there faster.
+The Small Business Administration notes that understanding the relationship between costs, volume, and profit is one of the core financial competencies for small business success.
+Breaking even is not the goal — profitability and a meaningful margin of safety are.
+But knowing your break-even point tells you exactly how far you are from profitability and which levers will get you there fastest.

 What is the break-even point?